bbc/gel-sass-tools/README.md

 v4.0.0 of GEL Grid uses the [@use](https://sass-lang.com/documentation/at-rules/use/) and [@forward](https://sass-lang.com/documentation/at-rules/forward/) approach and removes [@import](https://sass-lang.com/documentation/at-rules/import/).

-This has a number of consequences, but mostly the imact comes to how other modules are now loaded in and how you can access variables, using the namespace of the module.
-Please see the sass documention linked to abive.
+This has a number of consequences, but mostly the impact comes to how other modules are now loaded in and how you can access variables.
+Namespaces now come into play so please read the sass documention linked to above.

-In addition there were previously a number of *browser prefixes* that were output.
-Given how much the browser landscape has changed since they were added, it is now *time to remove them*.
+In addition there were a number of __browser prefixes__ used in versions prior to v4.
+Given how much the browser landscape has changed since they were added, it is __now time to remove them__.